Rochelle Gutierrez: Awards

 In 2010 she was given the Outstanding Faculty Award for Service at UIUC.

-In 2011 Gutierrez received the Association of Mathematics Teacher Educators award, which is an organization who recognize teachers who are dedicated in improving Mathematical education.
+In 2011 Gutierrez received the Association of Mathematics Teacher Educators award, which is an organization that recognizes teachers who are dedicated to improving Mathematical education.

 In 2016 she was awarded the Iris M. Carl Equity and Leadership Award (TODOS Mathematics).

 In 2017 Gutierrez received the Social Justice Award, which is given to those who spend of their time helping minorities.

 For the school year 2018-2019 Gutierrez received the Outstanding Undergraduate Teaching Award at the University of Illinois-Urbana.